 #1 They Move With You on the Trail

-Stretch for ease of movement: The fabric of your hiking shorts should be flexible enough to make it easy for you to stretch and move in ways that are necessary on a hike.
-Stretchy fabrics like nylon or polyester will give as the wearer moves up trails, while spandex is often added into these materials so they can still provide some elasticity without adding too much weight.
+Stretch for ease of movement: The fabric of the best hiking shorts for men should be flexible enough to make it easy for you to stretch and move in the necessary ways on a hike.
+Stretchy fabrics like nylon or polyester will give as the wearer moves up trails.
+At the same time, spandex is often added to these materials so they can still provide some elasticity without adding too much weight.

-No Binding or Chaffing of the Boy Parts: Critical is that the cut of the shorts doesn’t bind or chaff in the down under parts.
-Generally men’s hiking shorts are loose fitted in that area and then partnered with great men’s hiking underwear that provides the necessary support.
-If you are super active, such as climbing and bouldering look for shorts that also have a gusseted crotch construction.
+No Binding or Chaffing of the Boy Parts: Critical is that the cut of the hiking shorts doesn’t bind or chaff in the down underparts.
+Generally, men’s hiking shorts are loosely fitted in that area and then partnered with great men’s hiking underwear that provides the necessary support.
+If you are super active, such as climbing and bouldering, look for shorts with a gusseted crotch construction.
 That means an extra piece of material has been inserted into the seams to give a little more room to stretch.

-Waistbands that Don’t Dig: A flat wide waistband that has some give will feel great on a long hike.
-Keep in mind that your backpack is going to put most of its weight on your lower back, which is just below that waistband so the flatter and smoother the better.
+Waistbands that Don’t Dig: A flat wide waistband with some give will feel great on a long hike.
+Keep in mind that your backpack puts most of its weight on your lower back, just below that waistband, so the flatter and smoother the waistband, the better.

 Belt or No Belt: That is a great question!
-For the most part it is personal preference.
-The best belt for hiking will lay very flat against your shorts so it won’t be caught by your pack as it moves up and down your back.
+For the most part, wearing a belt with your hiking pants is your personal preference.
+The best belt for hiking will lay very flat against your shorts, so your pack won’t catch it as it moves up and down your back.
 That’s why some designers utilize the integrated belt.
 That means the belt is only exposed on the front of your shorts resulting in no back rub while still giving you the adjust-ability that you crave.

 #2 They Keep you Cool and Dry

 Let’s get rid of that stinky locker room smell.
 You just know that smell means something creepy is growing in your shorts.
-It also means your shorts were damp much of your hike which goes right along with rubbing and chaffing in all the wrong places.
-(Not that there is a right place for that rash!)
+It also means your hiking shorts were damp much of your hike, which goes right along with rubbing and chaffing in all the wrong places.
+(Not that there is a suitable place for that rash!)

-Because they are light weight, nylon and polyester are both fabrics naturally wick away moisture and dry quickly, however polyester definitely has an edge since nylon will absorb some water when soaked.
-The material for the best hiking shorts will also be woven in a method that allows the fabric to breathe, often including venting in the design.
+Because they are lightweight, nylon and polyester are both fabrics that naturally wick away moisture and dry quickly.
+However, polyester has an edge since nylon will absorb some water when soaked.
+The material for the best hiking shorts allows the fabric to breathe, often including venting in the design.

 Men’s hiking shorts also often have a DWR finish.
 That stands for Durable Water Resistant.
 DWR coatings are found in all rainwear.
-For shorts you probably don’t want the same heavy, slick coating you find in a rain jacket.
-But you do want a nice light coating that causes rain water to just slide down the fabric and never touch your skin.
-This is most critical in nylon shorts which will absorb some water in a heavy rain.
+You probably don’t want the same heavy, slick coating you find in a rain jacket for shorts.
+But you do want a nice light coating that causes rainwater to slide down the fabric and never touches your skin.
+This feature is most critical in nylon shorts that absorb some water in heavy rain.

 What to Look for to Find Durable Shorts that Survive the Toughest Trail

 There’s a reason people entrust their lives to nylon when flying hot air balloons.
-It is an incredibly strong fabric.
+An incredibly strong fabric, it is often found in the best hiking shorts for men.
 And polyester is abrasion resistant which means it’s not going to snag and tear as you push through brambles or crawl through boulders.
-These natural characteristics of nylon and polyester allow the use of thinner materials so you have less weight in your pack and cooler shorts on a hot day.
+These natural characteristics of nylon and polyester allow the use of thinner materials, so you have less weight in your pack and cooler shorts on a hot day.

-Also look for reinforcement in places where there will be stress on your shorts.
-For example rivets where pockets meet the seems will strengthen a pair of shorts when you have full pockets.
-Also a double stitch over the seam around the button or snap will help fabric last longer.
+Also, look for reinforcement in places with stress on your shorts.
+For example, rivets, where pockets meet the seams, will strengthen a pair of shorts when you have full pockets.
+Also, a double stitch over the seams around the button or snap will help the fabric in your hiking shorts last longer.

-How Many Pockets do you Need in Shorts for Hiking?
+How Many Pockets do you Need in Hiking Shorts for Men?

-And on the subject of pockets… The more the merrier, right?
-You’ll always want at least one secure pocket, but personally I like more than one pocket with a zipper or snap closure.
+And on the subject of pockets… The more, the merrier, right?
+You’ll always want at least one secure zippered pocket, but personally, I like more than one pocket with a zipper or snap closure.
 Somehow I just seem to drop random stuff on the ground every trip.
 Take a minute to think about what you want easily accessible and make sure you have a pocket for it.
-For example your phone for quick pictures and a pocket for your map.
+For example, your phone for quick pictures and a pocket for your map.

 Consider Your Unique Style and Activity Level

-If you are going to be doing a bit more than hiking, such as canoeing or fishing or even climbing, then take those activities into consideration when selecting shorts.
+If you are doing a bit more than hiking, such as canoeing, fishing, or even climbing, consider those activities when selecting shorts.
 For example:

-- When kayaking you are going to want the lightest shorts possible so they dry quickly if you get dunked.
-You’ll also want pockets to have a zipper so your keys don’t end up in the bottom of the river.
+- When kayaking, you will want the lightest shorts possible, so they dry quickly if you get dunked.
+You’ll also want pockets to have a zipper so your keys don’t end up at the bottom of the river.

-- If your hike includes some technical climbs or a bit of bouldering, hiking shorts with a gusseted crotch like Kuhl Renegade Men’s Hiking Shorts are a true gift.
-You’ll be able to stretch and crawl and climb without pulling from your shorts.
+- If your hike includes some technical climbs or a bit of bouldering, tough hiking shorts with a gusseted crotch like Kuhl Renegade Men’s Hiking Shorts are a true gift.
+You’ll be able to stretch, crawl, and climb without pulling from your shorts.

 What Fabrics are Best for Hiking Shorts in the Hot Weather?

 Nylon and Polyester are the best fabrics for summer hiking shorts.
-Both fabrics are lightweight and stretch which means you will be comfortable on the trail.
-When blended with small amounts of Spandex you have the perfect shorts for an active day.
-Durability to withstand the rigors of the trail can also be found in both fabrics.
+Both fabrics are lightweight and stretch, which means you will be comfortable on the trail.
+When blended with small amounts of Spandex, you have the perfect shorts for an active day.
+Quality hiking shorts can also find durability to withstand the rigors of the trail in both fabrics.

 You’ll find a lot of apparel in department stores that look just like these top hiking shorts.
-But when you check the fabric content label they have a lot of cotton in the mix.
+But when you check the fabric content label, they have a lot of cottons.
 For casual walks and wearing around town, these shorts are perfect.
 Cotton is a wonderfully soft and breathable fabric.
 Sadly, cotton doesn’t do well when it gets damp.
-Cotton loves to hold on to moisture, either from your sweat or from a sudden rain.
-Think soft absorbent bath towel.
-But it doesn’t let go of that water easily and you will be hiking in damp, chaffing shorts for the rest of the day.
+Cotton loves to hold on to moisture, either from your sweat or sudden rain.
+Think soft, absorbent bath towel.
+But it doesn’t let go of that water easily, and you will be hiking in damp, chaffing shorts for the rest of the day.

 The other fabric people ask about is merino wool.
-We love, love, love merino wool for it’s moisture wicking properties.
-It is the absolute best fabric for articles of clothing that are touching your skin like men’s hiking underwear and t-shirts.
-However it doesn’t have the durability that you need on your bottom half as you hike through rough terrain so isn’t used often in hiking shorts and pants.
+We love, love, love merino wool for its moisture-wicking properties.
+It is the absolute best fabric for articles of clothing that are touching your skin, like men’s hiking underwear and t-shirts.
+However, it doesn’t have the durability that you need on your bottom half as you hike through rough terrain, so it isn’t used often in hiking shorts and pants.